whole-systems-enterprises/hackathon-music-ai/README.md

 # Project

-We delivered a platform for measuring crowd enthusiasm during music festicals, at concerts, and at discoteques.
+We delivered a platform for measuring crowd enthusiasm during music festivals, at concerts, and at discoteques.

 # Why This Is Important